National Technical Specification Notices

 Changes to NTSNs

-RSSB manages the process for informing changes to NTSNs.
+We manage the process for informing changes to NTSNs.
 We do this by bringing industry stakeholders together and consulting with them to develop and agree recommendations for changes.
-Recommendations may be the result of considering TSI changes or proposals from the GB rail industry, so that NTSNs work for the sector.
+Recommendations may be the result of considering TSI changes or proposals from the GB rail industry so that NTSNs work for the sector.

 -